ZlordHUN/cosmic-widget-applet/QUICKSTART.md

 - First startup loads fresh data which takes a few seconds
 - After first run, cache is created and subsequent startups are instant
 - Cache location: `~/.cache/cosmic-monitor-applet/widget_cache.json`

+### Notifications not appearing
+- Make sure "Show Notifications" is enabled in Settings
+- Verify `busctl` is installed: `which busctl`
+- Check notifications section order in Settings
+- Try sending a test notification: `notify-send "Test" "Message"`
+- Widget captures new notifications as they arrive (doesn't show old ones)

+### Notifications not clearing
+- Right-click anywhere in the notifications section to clear all
+- If widget crashes when clicking, restart it and ensure you're using the latest version

+### Notification groups not expanding/collapsing
+- Click directly on the group header (app name line with ▶/▼)
+- Left-click toggles expand/collapse
+- Ensure widget_movable is disabled (left-click is used for both dragging and group toggling)

 ## Development